-4 cooking corned beef and cabbage methods for your perfect St. Patricks Day dinner!
+4 cooking corned beef and cabbage methods for your perfect St. Patricks Day dinner are here!
 Tender Crockpot, Instant Pot, or dutch oven corned beef every time.
+Then add a few leaves to the pot or make cabbage recipes of your choice on the side.

 Cooking Corned Beef and Cabbage in the Ninja Foodi